idaholab/moose/modules/navier_stokes/doc/content/source/auxkernels/WCNSFV2PSlipVelocityAux.md

 - $\rho_m$ is the density of the mixture,
 - $\bm{a}$ is the acceleration vector.

-The particle relaxation time is modeled as follows:
+The particle relaxation time is modeled as follows [!cite](bilicki1990dragmodel):

 \begin{equation}
   \tau_d = \frac{\rho_d d_d^2}{18 \mu_m} \,,